 Catheter ablation of AF is a very commonly performed procedure in hospitals throughout the world.
-This document provides an up-to-date review of the indications, techniques, and outcomes of catheter and surgical ablation of AF.
+This document provides an upto-date review of the indications, techniques, and outcomes of catheter and surgical ablation of AF.
 Areas for which a consensus can be reached concerning AF ablation are identified, and a series of consensus definitions have been developed for use in future clinical trials of AF ablation.
 Also included within this document are recommendations concerning indications for AF ablation, technical performance of this procedure, and training.
 It is our hope to improve patient care by providing a foundation for those involved with care of patients with AF as well as those who perform AF ablation.
 It is recognized that this field continues to evolve rapidly and that this document will need to be updated.
-Successful AF ablation programs optimally should consist of a cooperative team of cardiologists, electrophysiologists, and surgeons to ensure appropriate indications, procedure selection, and follow-up.